White Cliffs

 Natural wonders & Aboriginal sites

 Mutawintji National Park, a four-hour drive to the northwest, is home to many well-preserved Aboriginal rock art sites.
-You’ll also find the Old Coach Road drive, an historic route that follows a section of the Broken Hill to White Cliffs Coach Run that once connected the two Outback towns.
+You’ll also find the Old Coach Road drive, a historic route that follows a section of the Broken Hill to White Cliffs Coach Run that once connected the two outback towns.
 Look out for the ruins of the Rockholes Hotel.

 Around an hour from White Cliffs, Paroo-Darling National Park is home to amazing birdlife and significant Aboriginal sites.
 Explore the Paroo Overflow, an area of outstanding natural beauty and conservation value, and the only unregulated river in the Murray-Darling Basin.